MicrosoftDocs/sql-docs/docs/big-data-cluster/data-ingestion-curl.md

 ## Authentication with Active Directory

-To deploy with Active Directory, use the authentication parameter with `curl` with Negotiate authentication.
+For deployments with Active Directory, use the authentication parameter with `curl` with Negotiate authentication.

 To use `curl` with Active Directory authentication, run this command: